Chapter 2 – The Imperial Dynasties. – Part I

 Though the unified reign of the Qin Emperor lasted only 12 years, he managed to subjugate great parts of what constitutes the core of the Han Chinese homeland and to unite them under a tight central government seated at Xianyang (close to modern Xi’an).
-The doctrine that guided the Qin emphasized strict adherence to a legal code and the absolute power of the emperor.?
+The doctrine that guided the Qin emphasised strict adherence to a legal code and the absolute power of the emperor.

 The Xin Dynasty (AD 9)

 Over time, land acquisitions by elite families gradually drained the tax base.
 In AD 9, the usurper Wang Mang founded the short-lived Xin (“New”) Dynasty and started an extensive program of land and other economic reforms.
 These programs, however, were never supported by the landholding families, because they favoured the peasants.
 The instability brought about chaos and uprisings.
 Emperor Guangwu reinstated the Han Dynasty with the support of landholding and merchant families at Luoyang, east of Xi’an.
 This new era would be termed the Eastern Han Dynasty.

 Han power then declined again amidst land acquisitions, invasions, and feuding between consort clans and eunuchs.
 The Yellow Turban Rebellion broke out in AD 184, ushering in another era of warlords.
 In the ensuing turmoil, three states tried to gain predominance in the period of The Three Kingdoms.